Bogota, Colombia –

 A few blocks away is Cartagena’s wonder – the Old Town surrounded by thick walls.
 Inside along the narrow streets and many squares are fine old colonial houses and buildings in gold, yellows and blues with arches and balconies adorned with a profusion of flowers.
 After Cartagena was founded in 1533, it swiftly became the main Spanish port on the Caribbean coast.
 It was the place where treasure plundered from the indigenous people was stored until galleons could ship it back to Spain.
 These treasures made this port a target for British and French pirates, hence after several sieges the elaborate walls went up, most of which are still intact today.

 Outside the Old Town not many North American or European travellers are milling about, BUT the moment we step through the Old Town’s stately Puerta de Reloj (Clock Gate) it is like a gathering of the United Nations.
 Cruise ships come into port daily, and passengers are transported by bus or taxi to this enclave to spend the day.
 Great business opportunities for the locals!
 When in the outdoor restaurants we learn to say “no gracious” while chewing, with continual approach of itinerates selling hats, T-shirts, cigars, jewellery, and such – at the same time wishing we could buy from all with this difficult way to make a living.
 Entertainers, such as acrobats perform by the tables, and then pass a hat around for pesos.
-And this juggler – instead of tossing up balls, oranges or bowling pins… check this out!
+And this juggler – instead of tossing up balls, oranges or bowling pins!
 Only in Colombia, you might say.

 The Old Town is rife with Emerald shops – emeralds from Colombia are known to be the best in the world!
 I visit a small shop where Muriel, a staff member, graciously shows me unpolished emeralds and photos of where the gems are mined – in one of the photos a workman shovels a heap of emeralds reaching his waist.
 I follow Muriel up small winding stairs to see artist Lauro setting the polished brilliant green stone into a gold casing – a piece to be envied!